Black bear wounds Idaho man in latest attack in Northern Rockies

-SALMON, Idaho, Oct 7 (Reuters) - An Idaho man is recovering from cuts to his head from a black bear attack, the third in recent days in the Northern Rockies, where wildlife managers say supplies of berries and other foods favored by the animals have been reduced by drought.
+SALMON, Idaho (Reuters) - An Idaho man is recovering from cuts to his head from a black bear attack, the third in recent days in the Northern Rockies, where wildlife managers say supplies of berries and other foods favored by the animals have been reduced by drought.

 Idaho Fish and Game officials said on Wednesday that the latest attack involved a bighorn sheep hunter who was bitten during a pre-dawn raid on his hunting camp in the mountains of east central Idaho.